USA and the UK

-Keep in mind that depending on your circumstances, you may need to submit other documentation.
-Also, any documents which are not in English will need to be translated.
+Keep in mind that depending on your circumstances, you may need to submit other documentation such as any documents which are not in English and therefore need to be translated.

-What is the Family Based Green Card Application Process?
+What is the Application Process for the Family Based Green Card?

 All Family Based Green Card applications follow the same procedure, regardless of whether the application is through the immediate relative or preference relative routes.

-- S. sponsor needs to file an I-130 petition to the USCIS.
-The petition will be assessed to see if the criteria is met
+- The sponsor will need to file an I-130 petition to the USCIS.
+This petition will be assessed to see if the criteria is met.

 - When a visa application becomes available, the beneficiary will need to apply for a status adjustment or go through consular processing, depending on where the sponsored family member is located

-If the family member is in the U.S., the process which needs to be followed is known as adjustment of status.
-With this route towards a Green Card, an I-485 form must be completed and submitted to the USCIS, along with all the required documentation.
+If the family member is in the U.S., the process that will need to be followed is known as adjustment of status.
+This means that in order to obtain a Green Card, an I-485 form must be completed and submitted to the USCIS, along with all the required documentation.